CrimeOwl AI logoCrimeOwl AI

 2001-07-06

-Ten-year-old Tionda Z. Bradley and three-year-old Diamond Yvette Bradley were reported missing to the Chicago Police Department.
-A note written by Tionda stated the girls were going to the store and school playground.
+Ten-year-old Tionda Z. Bradley and three-year-old Diamond Yvette Bradley reported missing to Chicago Police Department.
+A note written by Tionda indicated they were going to the store and school playground.

 🕵️